 Animal Shelter Manager Salary

 It's impossible to make it big as a Animal Shelter Managers in the United States; the average employee scrapes together only around $37K per year.
 Most Animal Shelter Managers like their work and job satisfaction is high.
 There are far more female Animal Shelter Managers who answered the questionnaire than men, making up 88 percent.
 Medical benefits are awarded to approximately one-half, and about one in four earn dental coverage.
-This report is based on responses to the PayScale salary survey.

 Job Description for Animal Shelter Manager

 Generally, animal shelter managers work an above-average number of hours per week due to the job's intense nature and the urgent care required for many animals.
 This can mean some managers will need to be on-call during "unsocial hours" should emergency situations arise.Read More...

 The job's main duty focuses on managing a small team of staff which assesses incoming animals and creates plans to bring them back to health.
 Work also includes typical managerial tasks such as scheduling rotas, dealing with staff competency, and hiring and firing team members.

 There are times when managers will need to be very hands-on with animals, especially in unusual and emergency situations.
 This can include administering medicines, addressing wounds, and cleaning up "accidents."
 An animal shelter manager must have a good overview of animal care and specialized knowledge of at least two common household pets, such as cats or dogs.

 The typical animal shelter has both indoor and outdoor sections, so animal shelter managers should be able to work in both.
 However, most of the work will be within an office.
 Those in this position report to the city's animal care and control centers and provide electronic and verbal reports regarding cases, budget requirements, and facility maintenance.